 top of page

-Appeals & Refugee Cases
+Appeals & Refugee Cases - Your Path to Justice and Protection

 Canada has a well-established refugee protection system that is governed by the Immigration and Refugee Protection Act (IRPA) and guided by international obligations, including the 1951 Refugee Convention and its 1967 Protocol.
 The country has a commitment to provide protection to individuals who qualify as refugees under these legal frameworks.